1712n/dn-institute/content/attacks/posts/2023-04-02-Allbridge.md

 attack-types:
 - Smart Contract Exploit
 - Flash Loan Attack
-title: "A Close Look into the $573K Allbridge Exploit and Its Resolution"
+title: "Allbridge suffered a flash loan attack for $573k"
 ---

 ## Summary

-On April 2, 2023, Allbridge, a cross-chain bridging protocol, experienced a flash loan exploit that drained the liquidity pools of stablecoins USDT and BUSD on the Binance Smart Chain platform.
+On April 2, 2023, Allbridge, a cross-chain bridging protocol, experienced a flash loan exploit that drained the liquidity pools of stablecoins USDT and BUSD on the Binance Smart Chain.
 As a result of this exploit, hackers made off with an estimated $573K.

 ## Attackers